dhutapratama/docs/errors.md

 All exceptions are handled by the `App\Exceptions\Handler` class.
 This class contains a `register` method where you may register custom exception reporting and rendering callbacks.
 We'll examine each of these concepts in detail.
 Exception reporting is used to log exceptions or send them to an external service like [Flare](https://flareapp.io), [Bugsnag](https://bugsnag.com) or [Sentry](https://github.com/getsentry/sentry-laravel).
 By default, exceptions will be logged based on your [logging](/docs/{{version}}/logging) configuration.
 However, you are free to log exceptions however you wish.

 For example, if you need to report different types of exceptions in different ways, you may use the `reportable` method to register a closure that should be executed when an exception of a given type needs to be reported.
-Laravel will deduce what type of exception the closure reports by examining the type-hint of the closure:
+Lets will deduce what type of exception the closure reports by examining the type-hint of the closure:

     use App\Exceptions\InvalidOrderException;